 - submitted in person on weekdays from 9:00 to 16:30 at the Visitor and Information Centre on Jēkaba iela 16 (entrance from Trokšņu iela)

 - dropped in the mail box in the vestibule of the main building of the Saeima on Jēkaba iela 11

 The staff of the Visitor and Information Centre can help to put an oral submission in writing.

-A collective submission may be filed with the Saeima by at least 10,000 citizens of Latvia.
+Following the initiative of the web-based platform ManaBalss.lv, the Saeima broadened society’s involvement in the legislative process by means of a collective submission that can be filed with the Saeima by not less than 10,000 citizens.
 The submission can be signed by citizens of Latvia who have reached the age of 16 on the day that the submission is filed.
 It is also possible to collect signatures electronically as long as the possibility to identify signatories and protect personal data is ensured.